 Strong writers need not fear as they already set themselves apart in this regard.

 The parthenogensis of ideas is best understood through German Idealism, Stendhal, or Proust, at least in the Western canon.
-Read them and realize LLM technology gives you nothing to fear in the world of ideas.

 This is not to say that perhaps another AGI leap is on the horizon, but we are hitting a local limit with the underlying mechanism of LLMs.